ECarry/photography-website-nextjs14/README.md

 git clone -b dev https://github.com/ECarry/photography-website-nextjs14-full-stack.git
 ```

-1. Install dependencies using pnpm:
+1. Install dependencies using npm:

 ```sh
 npm i
 ```

-2. Copy `.env.example` to `.env` and update the variables.
+2. Next, copy .env.example to .env and update the variables:

 ```sh
 cp .env.example .env
 ```

-3. Input everything you need for the env.

-`NEXTAUTH_SECRET` is a random string used by the library to encrypt tokens and email verification hashes, and it's mandatory to keep things secure! 🔥 🔐 .
-You can use:
+3. Fill in the necessary environment variables, including NEXTAUTH_SECRET which is crucial for security.
+You can generate a random value for it using:

 ```sh
 openssl rand -base64 32
 ```

-or https://generate-secret.vercel.app/32 to generate a random value for it.
+or use a tool like https://generate-secret.vercel.app/32.

 ## Tech Stack + Features